 The LECP as a whole, into which both the economic and community elements are integrated, was adopted by the local authority in April, 2016 and submitted to the Minister in May 2016.

 The LECP is monitored by means of a Customer Relationship Management (CRM) system hosted in the Microsoft Cloud.
 This system is only accessible to the agencies who are responsible for delivering the LECP.

 The CRM system contains all of the LECP's Strategic Actions (SAs), their related Targets and the Activities that the agencies are undertaking.
 Each agency enters their annual Activities at the beginning of the year.
 This work is already underway.
 See sample file below:

-Agencies report on their activities bi-annually (June and December).
+Agencies report on their activities annually.